Forgotten Huguenots of Berlin

-The statue of Schiller acts as a referee while the concert house plays audience for a change.
+The statue of Schiller acts as a referee while the concert house plays the role of the audience for a change.

-It is a cold, gray cloudy day.
-A curator sweeps away sprinkled bread crumbs off the ground in front of the Hugenotten museum in Berlin.
+It is a cold, grey cloudy day.
+A caretaker sweeps away sprinkled bread crumbs off the ground in front of the Hugenotten museum in Berlin.

 The French church is a small shelter of history, housing the almost forgotten Hugenotten Museum.
 “But who exactly were the Hugenotten?”
 I thought.

-“The museum closes at five pm.
-If I would have woken up earlier, maybe I could have asked for a short tour.”
-It was too late however and the Curator was already closing for the afternoon.
-I turned to my guide book instead.
+“The museum closes at 5pm.
+If I’d have woken up earlier, maybe I could have asked for a short tour.”
+It was too late, however, and the caretaker was already closing the building for the afternoon.
+So, I turned to my guide book instead.

-“The ethno-religious group known as Hugenotten (Huguenot’s in English) are French Protestant Calvinists.
-During the late seventeenth and eighteenth centuries, persecution and murder drove the Hugenotten to seek refuge in neighboring countries in Europe as well as around the world.
+“The ethno-religious group known as Hugenotten (Huguenots of Berlin) are French Protestant Calvinists.
+During the late 17th and 18th centuries, persecution and murder drove the Hugenotten to seek refuge in neighbouring countries in Europe as well as in the rest of the world.

-Frederick the Great granted several thousand French protestants refugees asylum in Berlin.
-The then Prussian King was famous for his free thinking ideologies as well as for his military might.
-At this time he coined the term “Jeder soll nach seiner Fasson selig werden – Each may live as they see fit.”
-The Guide book explained.
+Frederick the Great granted several thousand French protestant refugees asylum in Berlin.
+The then Prussian King was famous for his free thinking ideologies as well as his military might.
+It was at this time when he coined the term “Jeder soll nach seiner Fasson selig werden” – Each may live as they see fit, the Guide book explained.

-“Minority religions such as Judaism and Catholicism were still openly scrutinized by society, however.”
+“Minority religions such as Judaism and Catholicism were still openly scrutinised by society, however.”

 I closed my guide book and took a moment to reflect.
 “Have we heard this story before?”
 I asked myself.
-The curator was presently locking the door to the Hugenotten Museum.
+The caretaker was in the process locking the door to the Hugenotten Museum.

-In the age of globalization and mass migration, It is important to remember the migrants of our cities past.
+In the age of globalisation and mass migration, it is important to remember these historical migrants, the Huguenots of Berlin.

 Since it’s founding in 1213, Berlin has been a refuge for immigrants and asylum seekers.
-For the French protestant Calvinist however, decades have turned into centuries.
-Though quite a bit of French can be heard in Berliner jargon, their story seems lost to time its self.
+For the French protestant Calvinists however, decades have turned into centuries.
+Though quite a bit of the French language can be heard in Berliner jargon, their story seems to have become lost in time.
 I am determined to learn more about their story.